Alicia Shelton represents individuals and corporations in complex civil disputes, class action litigation, and white collar criminal defense.

 - Hon.
 Lynne A. Battaglia, Court of Appeals for Maryland

-- Member-At-Large, Executive Committee, Young Lawyers Section, Maryland State Bar Association
+- Secretary, Executive Committee, Young Lawyers Section, Maryland State Bar Association

-- Member, Board of Directors, Baltimore Animal Rescue & Care Shelter, Inc.
+- Secretary, Executive Committee, Board of Directors, Baltimore Animal Rescue & Care Shelter, Inc.

 - Obtained preliminary restraining orders on behalf of a corporate client against former employees, enjoining the employees from using stolen corporate trade secrets and preventing the former employees from soliciting clients and current employees on behalf of a competitor business.